Mansfield Hawks

-The Mansfield Hawks were an International Basketball Association (IBA) professional basketball team that existed for one season in 1998-99.
-The Hawks won the IBA championship in their lone season of existence.
+The Mansfield Hawks were an International Basketball Association (IBA) professional basketball team located in Mansfield, Ohio for one season, in 1998-99.
+The Hawks won the IBA championship in their lone season.
 They were guided by local, but infamous, coach Kevin Mackey.
 One of the Hawks' notable players was 7 ft 2 in, 315 pound center Garth Joseph, a dominating presence with a physical appearance resembling Shaquille O'Neal.
-The team played its home games in the gymnasium of Malabar Middle School in Mansfield, Ohio.
+The team played its home games in the gymnasium of Malabar Middle School.